coins-docs/coins-docs.github.io/docs/rest-api.md

 source | String  |Order create client Type，such as WEB,ANDROID,IOS,open-api.
-createdAt | String  |The time of order created. orderExtendedMap | Object  |The order extend data. dealCancel | boolean |If order can cancel value will be true.
+createdAt | String  |The time of order created. orderExtendedMap | Object  |The order extend data. dealCancel | boolean | If order can be canceled, value will be true.

 ```javascript